iyzhang/superhero-network/README.md

 2. Start a women's (diversity in genders?) social hour the day before the conference starts.
-MSR and other companies likely can sponsor this across areas, so maybe we can rely on the MSR outreach team to implement this.
+MSR and other companies likely can sponsor this across areas, so maybe we can rely on the outreach teams and conference organizers to implement this.
 We often have diversity workshops but they have a lot of talks and not enough just socializing time.
 We should have some activities to ensure younger women not in the "in crowd" have a